Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Cell Algebras

-where $M$ is a dg module which is degreewise free and has zero differentials. \end{itemize} \end{Definition}
+where $M$ is a dg module which is degreewise free and has zero differentials, and where $\text{C}M$ is the cone on $M$. \end{itemize} \end{Definition}

 \begin{Remark} The condition that the dg module $M$ be degreewise free and have zero differentials is equivalent to that it be a sum of copies of the standard sphere complexes.
-Moreover, the cone on such a complex, denooted $\text{C}M$ above, is then a sum of the standard disk complexes.
-(See Section~\ref{sec:nots_convs} for the sphere and disk complexes.) $\vert\vert$ \end{Remark}
+Moreover, the cone on such a complex, denoted by $\text{C}M$ above, is then a sum of the standard disk complexes.
+(See Section~\ref{sec:nots_convs} for the standard sphere and disk complexes.) \customendremark \end{Remark}

 More generally, we also have cell maps as follows.

 \begin{Definition} Let $\mathpzc{P}$ be a dg operad over $k$.
 A \textit{cell map} $A \to B$ of $\mathpzc{P}$-algebras is a map such that there exists a cotower of $\mathpzc{P}$-algebras